 While we partner to deepen the capacity of LAUSD to support these reforms, we are developing a model and repository of best practices that can help spread and inform similar efforts in other school districts.

 Our work is funded by three National Science Foundation grants spearheaded by the work of Jane Margolis and others.
-The Into the Loop grant has funded the research of the work which led to the development of the Exploring Computer Science course currently taken by over 1,000 students in LAUSD and expanding to other districts across the country.
+The Into the Loop grant has funded the research of the work which led to the development of the Exploring Computer Science course taken by over 8,000 students in LAUSD and other districts across the country.
 Our Teachers are Key grant funds our coaching program in which computer science coaches work one on one with computer science teachers to support and develop their craft for the goals of student engagement and learning.
-We have recently been awarded the Mobilize grant to promote the development of computational thinking and inquiry in math, science, and computer science via participatory sensing campaigns and projects.
+We have also been awarded the Mobilize grant to promote the development of computational thinking and inquiry in math, science, and computer science via participatory sensing campaigns and projects.

 Visit the Mobilize project website to learn more.

-Visit our project website to learn the latest with Exploring Computer Science and our work to democratize computer science education.
+Visit our Exploring Computer Science project website to learn the latest about ECS and our work to democratize computer science education.